guMcrey/version-rocket/README.md

 ## Implementation Principle

-- **Web application version real-time detection:** **version-rocket** compares the version of the user's current browser with the version files in the remote server.
-We use JavaScript's `Web Worker API` to make monitoring rotation, which will not affect the browser rendering process.
+- **Web application version real-time detection:**
+  1. Through version number management: **version-rocket** compares the version in the user's current browser with the version file on the remote server.
+We use the `Web Worker API` based on JavaScript to perform monitoring polling, which does not affect the browser rendering process.
+  2. By detecting updates in specified file contents: **version-rocket** uses the browser's conditional cache mechanism to determine whether the specified file content has changed.
+We use the `Web Worker API` based on JavaScript to perform monitoring polling, which does not affect the browser rendering process. `v1.7.0`

 - **Automatically send deployment messages to Lark or WeCom group chat:** **version-rocket** call the webhook method provided by collaborative office software to trigger group chat robots send messages.